kharnish/Budgie_Financial_Dashboard/README.md

 Venmo allows you to spend either from your Venmo account balance, or from a third party account.
 To denote when these transactions are from an alternative source, it should be marked in the transaction notes as "Source: [source information]" in order to properly calculate your net worth.

+### Slow performance
+I've only run the CSV file option with a couple thousand transactions (for me, a handful of years of transactions).
+Substantially larger amounts of data may experience slower performance, and if so, please make an issue for it so I can address that.